duanH3/Automation-with-Python/README.md

 What you'll do

 #TODO
+1) Process the supplier images (resize)
-1) Write a script that summarizes and processes sales data into different categories and upload the descriptions
+2) Write a script that summarizes and processes sales data into different categories and upload the descriptions
-2) Generate a PDF using Python
+3) Generate a PDF using Python
-3) Automatically send a PDF by email
+4) Automatically send a PDF by email
 5) Write a script to check the health status of the system